wozniakos10/Computational-Linguistics/efficient-attention/report_lab04.md

 - Gradient checkpointing

-Tests were perfomed on gpt-2 like decoder only architecture with plwiki dataset
+Tests were performed on a GPT-2-like decoder-only architecture with the plwiki dataset

 ## Runtime Hardware
 All tests were executed on RunPod resources with an A40 (48 GB VRAM).